Kartola2104/Layperson-s-Technology-Manager/README.md

   * Researched and created a template for the RAM and CPU "per process" information and the SQL querries used by the javascript and html user interface.

 Kevin Artola/Github Username: Kartola2104
-  * Responsible for most if not all of the javascript/html files used in the user interface, including the javascript server, and the javascript charts and graphs.
+  * Responsible for most if not all of the javascript/html files used in the user interface, including the javascript server, the javascript charts and graphs, and nearly all of the implementation for the files found in the "public" folder.
   * Also responsible for the code structure of the Node.js server enviornment.

 Izak DeLaCruz/Github Username: izakeeesock03